Divorce in the Black: Plot

 Ava returns to her hometown with her husband Dallas to attend the funeral of his oldest brother.
 At the service, tensions rise when Ava's father, Clarence, a local preacher, offends Dallas's mother, Linda.
 After a heated argument, Linda orders her remaining sons to take the body from the church and bring it home.
 Ava stays behind to speak with her parents and her friend Rona, discussing her troubled relationship with Dallas.

 Later, Ava goes to the Bertran family home to convince Dallas to return to Atlanta with her.
 In his old truck, Dallas accuses her of trying to change him and his family and tells her to leave.
 She falls asleep in her car waiting for him, but Linda wakes her and says Dallas is gone.
 Ava finds Dallas and his brothers drinking at a bar and pleads with him to leave.
 The brothers provoke a fight with Benji, a man Ava once nearly hooked up with as a teen.
-After a scuffle, Ava retrieves the truck keys and she and Dallas return to her parents' home.
+After a scuffle, Ava retrieves the truck keys and she and Dallas return to Ava's home.
 That night, Dallas drunkenly confesses that his mother made him kill his abusive father.

 The next day, Rona asks why Ava stays with Dallas despite his behavior.
 Ava says she doesn't want to give up on him.
 That night, Dallas leaves Ava for taking too long to get ready for dinner with friends.
 At the restaurant, he publicly announces he wants a divorce.
 Rona comforts Ava and gives her a list of the terrible things Dallas has done during their marriage.
 Ava is reluctant to read it but ends up at her parents' house in the middle of the night.

 In the morning, Ava tells her parents she and Dallas are divorcing.
 Her mother, Gene, finds the list and comforts Ava, expressing regret for not being there more.
 They decide not to tell Clarence, fearing his reaction.
 Over the next few days, Ava begins to regain a sense of peace.
 At a local carnival, she runs into Benji and they reflect on their past.
 Though Ava suggests being intimate, Benji says they should wait until she's emotionally ready.